 The family have a deep affection for this unique and unforgettable countryside.
-Over the years they have expanded the operation and there are now five family members working in the business.
+Over the years they have expanded the operation and there are now four family members working in the business.

 Originally most of the visitors were "locals" from Broome, but today people from all over the world come to share in Middle Lagoon's natural beauty, peace and wonderfully relaxed way of life.

 Middle Lagoon covers 26 hectares of prime beachfront land, and the community will welcome you as one of their own.
 Take a seat overlooking the beautiful ocean and enjoy getting to know the people that call this place home...